ezou626/ropbench/README.md

 # ROPBench

-A testbed for evaluating defenses against return-oriented programming (ROP) style attacks in 64-bit systems
+A testbed for evaluating defenses against return-oriented programming (ROP) style attacks in 64-bit systems.
+See the `report.pdf` file for more details.

 ## Authors
 Eric Zou (ezou626)